Risk Management

 • Achieving CSV goals contributing to the development of a sustainable society

-• "World Without Waste" initiatives including, increasing the use rate of recycled PET resin, developing more light-weighted packages and collecting used PET bottles more effectively
+• "World Without Waste" initiatives including, increasing the use rate of recycled PET resin, developing more light weighted packages, and collecting used PET bottles more effectively

 • Losing trust from consumers